caseypugh/letterboxd-discord-bot/README.md

 ### How it works
-Right now all this bot does is scrape RSS feeds.
+Right now all this bot does is scrape RSS feeds to find the latest entry.
 I'm hoping to get access to Letterboxd API to introduce new functionality.
+If you are looking for more features, check out [Filmlinkd](https://jimlind.github.io/filmlinkd/).

 ## How to run the bot yourself